Swiss VAT: the essentials

 This is the rate that is generally used in the provision of services and the sale of goods.

-For example, is subject to the rate of 7.7%: Tax advice, Provision of painting, Meals taken on site, Any sale of goods or services not subject to the rate of 2.5% or 3.7%.
+For example, the following are subject to the 8.1% rate: Tax advice, Painting services, Meals taken on the premises, Any sale of goods or services not subject to the 2.6% or 3.8% rates.

 This rate applies in cases explicitly covered by the law, including :